-We sit by the window often, she in the evening hours soon as the peepers start their chorus in the wet patch below the willow in the back of our garden, and the insects come abuzz.
-Me in the morning, lest the tattletales out on their constitutional spy me.
+We do sit by the window often; she in the evening hours soon as the peepers start their chorus in the wet patch below the willow and the insects come abuzz.
+Me in the morning, lest the tattletales on their 3 o’clock constitutional spy me.
 Late at night is when I write, seeing as the house is full of my family’s clatter and chatter during the day.
 Lavinia has just received six new ribbons and can’t contain her elation.
 “Look, Emily, they’re green polka-dots and crimson.
-Oh, this one will go perfectly with my spring hat, the one Aunt Martha gave me, remember?”
+Now, this one will go perfectly with my spring hat, the one Aunt Martha gave me, remember?”
 And on and on Vinnie chirps as she twirls through the parlor.
 Vinnie?
-Oh, she’s my younger sister, born two years and 5 months after I commenced.
+Oh, she’s my younger sister, born two years and five months after I commenced.

 “Good morning, Father!
 Did you sleep well?”

 “Yes, yes.
 Good morning, Emily!
 I will be off then.
-The trustees of the college are having a meeting, after which I shall stop at the office.
+The trustees of the college are meeting, after which I shall stop at the office.
 Do tell your sister not to prance about so.
 It is unseemly.
-Good-bye, Emily, may God bless our family.”
+Good-bye, Emily, God bless you.”

 The door closes behind him.
 My father is right – he always is, you see – I all but forgot my manners!
 Do tell me more about yourself!
-Are you Nobody too?
-A recluse like myself?
-That’s what they call me here in Amherst.
+Are you Someone?
+I am Nobody.
+A recluse they call me here in Amherst.
 Where is your house?
-This new technology, ’tis a world onto itself, like Columbus looking for untrodden land, and I’m a virgin in it – oh, but I should not speak so.
+Ours sits up on a knoll, tall and yellow, it is held by hemlocks and has twice as many windows as doors in it.
+This new technology of joined windows, you speak of, ’tis a world onto itself, like Columbus looking for untrodden land, and I’m but a virgin in it – oh, but I should not speak so.
 Though Shakespeare, have you read him?
 He says all manner of things.
 All true.
 The teachers at the Academy had us take our pencils and rulers and cross them all out, those wicked words they called them.
 How can a word be wicked?
-Isn’t it our imagination that makes it so?
+The brain – is wider than the sky.
+It’s their imagination that makes it so.
 The bees and the birds they merely do what God bid them to in the first place.
 But I should not bring God into this.
 He and I don’t see eye to eye all the time.

 Oh, we do!
 The God I know lives in the mossy ferns by the brook that runs along the edge of our fence, he dances in the shade under the tall spruce trees, and at times I get a notion that Dorrit communes with him when she sniffs the air.
 The proper matrons at the Seminary they know all about God but theirs is a stringent one, sterner than my father by leagues and without his good, warm heart.
 Their God scorns my scribbling, or when I sighed with pleasure at the way the light hit the corner of the room, smoothing angles into circles, making the whole classroom swing and swirl around me, as if I were drifting on a leave in the river.
 I only went there for a year, you see.
 Then father and Austin came to take me back home.